Best 100W USB-C chargers Android Central 2021

 Apple's charger brick might get pretty warm at times, but sometimes the official chargers are the easiest to trust.
 This is also one of the few 96W chargers that's an actual wall plug instead of having a figure-eight cord from the brick to the wall.

-This small power adapter may look small, but it has big power due to the addition of GaN tech.
+This power adapter may look small, but it has a lot of power due to the addition of GaN tech.
 This helps it pump out up to 100W of PD 3.0 juice to power up all of your devices in no time.
-When using both USB-C ports simultaneously, each one can deliver up to 45W of charging power.
+When using both USB-C ports simultaneously, it can kick out 65W from one and 30W from the other.